 U.S. police say Canadian used sleight of hand to steal more than US$60,000 in cash from 43 Walmart stores

-A Canadian man was arrested in the U.S. after allegedly stealing more US$64,000 in cash from Walmart stores across multiple states using sleight-of-hand techniques.
+A Canadian man was arrested in the U.S. after allegedly stealing more than US$64,000 in cash from Walmart stores across multiple states using "sleight-of-hand" techniques.

-After entering the United States on March 1, 2023 from South Korea on a visitor visa, authorities say Akbari travelled through the U.S. visiting various retail stores and used sleight-of-hand methods to steal cash.
+After entering the United States on March 1 from South Korea on a visitor visa, authorities say, Akbari travelled through the U.S. visiting various retail stores and used sleight-of-hand methods to steal cash.

 According to the U.S. Attorney's Office, Akbari's approach involved making a small purchase, claiming to be a currency collector.
 He would ask cashiers to show him $100 bills and then secretly pocket some of the bills during the interaction, authorities say.